AqwamCreates/DataPredict/docs/ContributorInformation.md

 That being said, I'm quite aware that most small developers don't have enough money to generate from their games, hence I allow a limited commercial use for them.

-This source-available (not open source) philisophy would then also extend to the contributors, who would also be be exploited by large companies.
+This source-available (not open source) philisophy would then also extend to the contributors, who would also be be exploited by large companies if we were to take the open-source path.

 ## Why Contribute To This Source-Available DataPredict™ Ecosystem?